 Some Class abilities are powered by discards.
-Unless the card specifies, you may discard any of your cards, in play or in your hand, to power a Class ability.
+Unless the card specifies, you may discard any of your cards, in play or in your hand, to power a Class

 You can discard a Class card at any time, even in combat: "I don't wanna be a Witch anymore."
-When you discard a class card, you become classless until you play another Class card.
+You may play a new Class card at any time on your own turn, or as soon as you get it if it's not your turn.